cue-lang/cue/doc/ref/spec.md

 Several escape sequences allow arbitrary values to be encoded as ASCII text.
 An escape sequence starts with an _escape delimiter_, which is `\` by default.
 The escape delimiter may be altered to be `\` plus a fixed number of hash symbols `#` by padding the start and end of a string or byte sequence literal with this number of hash symbols.

+TODO(FIXME): perhaps explain why backslash plus hash symbols is needed, ideally with an intuitive example.
+I can see one example below in the form of

+	#"This is not an \(interpolation)"#
+	#"This is an \#(interpolation)"#
+	#"The sequence "\U0001F604" renders as \#U0001F604."#

+but presumably one can just write

+	"This is not an \\(interpolation)"
+	"This is an \(interpolation)"
+	"The sequence \"\\U0001F604\" renders as \U0001F604."

+the last one does get a bit gnarly, so perhaps it's a good enough example, but also note how none of the strings get longer.

 There are four ways to represent the integer value as a numeric constant: `\x` followed by exactly two hexadecimal digits; `\u` followed by exactly four